PenFed vs. Consumers Credit Union: Which offers better auto loans?

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 Credit unions are known for their competitive rates and slightly more lenient eligibility criteria for their members.
-PenFed and Consumers Credit Union both have low starting rates on financing for new and used cars.
+PenFed and Consumers Credit Union have low starting rates on financing new and used cars.

 Both offer similar auto loan options.
 Consumers Credit Union may have an edge because it doesn’t charge fees and offers an autopay discount.
-But for those who qualify, PenFed does have lower rates on its loans and offers financing for up to 125 percent of the purchase price of your vehicle.
+But for those who qualify, PenFed has lower rates on its loans and offers financing for up to 125 percent of your car’s purchase price.

 PenFed vs. Consumers Credit Union at a glance